Sunday, July 31, 2016

 We made our way through the Norman ruins (12th c & yet to be restored), to find the Old Prison.
 A friendly staffer told us what to look for around the rooms and gave us a potted history of its activities.
 Even the most famous of the Grand Masters spent a little time here.
 I wonder if he was one of the many occupants who left their mark engraved into the soft stone walls in these tiny, claustrophobic cells?
 We would have been counting the days to freedom too!

 It was bang on 3.30pm when we left Victoria, Gozo and I suspect we managed to find the all stops bus back to the ferry port.
 Four slow Sunday hours later, we arrived at our hotel, with just time to catch our breath before dinner, yet again down at the Kalkara dock.
+Their food was so delicious!
 The European Cup Final was on and luckily, we had reserved a table.
 Go, Portugal!!!

 Wednesday, July 20, 2016